• Skip to primary navigation

 • Can you do any other type of work?

 If you cannot do the work you did in the past, the state agency looks to see if you would be able to do other work.
-It evaluates your medical condition, your age, education, past work experience and any skills you may have that could be used to do other work.
+It evaluates your medical condition, age, education, past work experience, and any skills you may have that could be used to do other work.
 If you cannot do other work, the state agency will decide that you are disabled.
 If you can do other work, the state agency will decide that you are not disabled.”

 Each of the five steps is very important.
 The law firm of Harris Guidi Rosner, P.A. will help you navigate this process in your claim for Social Security Disability Benefits.